setms/book/docs/software-engineering.md

 ## Is this actually engineering?

-The SWEBOK uses the word engineering a lot, but is what it describes actually engineering?
+The SWEBOK uses the word "engineering" a lot, but is what it describes actually engineering?
 The year after SWEBOK V3 came out, Mary Shaw argued that what we're doing in software development isn't engineering
 @@Shaw2015.
 Alan Kay recently agreed @@Kay2021.